Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Experiments

 \subsection{Baseline}

-In order to evaluate the benefit of Data2Vec pretraining, a baseline without pretraining has been established.
-For both baseline and fine-tuning, all three \gls*{kwt} variations are trained on the label-deficient Speech Command training set.
-In addition, we also establish a baseline on the full training data.
+In order to evaluate the benefit of using Data2Vec pretraining, a baseline without pretraining has been established.
+All three baseline models are trained with supervision on the label-deficient Speech Command training set containing \SI{20}{\percent} of the original training set data.

-During training, we apply SpecAugment \cite{specaugment} following the same approach as the \gls*{kwt} study \cite{berg_KWT}.
-We train the \gls*{kwt} model for 140 epochs using a batch size of 512, and we use Cross Entropy as the learning objective.
-The weights are optimized using the AdamW optimizer \cite{AdamW_optimizer} with a two-step learning schedule.
-Here, the learning rate is initially \enquote{warmed up} by linearly increasing it from $\eta_0=\slfrac{\eta_\mathrm{max}}{(\text{batch size} \cdot n_\mathrm{epochs})}$ to $\eta_\mathrm{max}$ over the first 10 epochs, with $\eta_\mathrm{max}=0.001$, after which it follows a cosine annealing schedule \cite{cosine_annealing} for the remaining 130 epochs.
-A weight decay of $\lambda=0.1$ is used, as well as label smoothing \cite{when_does_label_smoothing_help} with a smoothing weight of $\epsilon=0.1$.
+During the supervised training of the baseline model, we apply SpecAugment \cite{specaugment} randomly masking blocks in both time and feature dimension.
+We train the \gls*{kwt} model for 140 epochs using a batch size of 512, and use cross entropy as the learning objective.
+Weights are updated using the AdamW \cite{AdamW_optimizer} optimizer with a learning rate of \num{1d-3} and a weight decay of 0.1.
+We use a learning rate schedule with 10 epochs linear warmup followed by cosine annealing.
+The models are trained and evaluated on the 35 keyword classification setting of the Speech Commands V2 data set.

-A simple classification accuracy metric is used as the \gls*{kws} performance metric, for evaluation of the \gls*{kws} system.
-While the accuracy metric can be deceiving for imbalanced data sets, the Speech Commands V2 data set is rather balanced in terms of different keywords, thus accuracy is a useful measure of system performance \cite{ivan_deep_spoken_keyword}.
+A simple classification accuracy metric is used as the performance metric for evaluation of the \gls*{kws} system, as the Speech Commands V2 data set is rather balanced in terms of different keywords \cite{speechcommandsv2, ivan_deep_spoken_keyword}.

-The baseline results on the test set for all three \gls*{kwt} variations are seen in \Cref{tab:kwt_results}.
-All three models achieve performance comparable to the training and validation set scores, indicating that the models all generalize well to new data.
-As expected, due to the limited amount of labelled training data (\SI{20}{\percent}), all models perform significantly worse than on the full training set.
-Interestingly, the KWT-1 model achieves the best performance when trained on the full training set, while the larger KWT-2 and KWT-3 models perform better on the label-deficient training set.